 Parked Food Festival Governor's Island 9/5/10

-So Joe and I got ourselves motivated and the crack of 2 PM to head to the Parked Food Festival.
+So Joe and I got ourselves motivated and the crack of

 The line for the ferry probably should have indicated the crowds we'd find on the island, but there were other events on the island today and the organizers had promised a plethora of food trucks, "Jamaican Dutchy Truck, Rickshaw Dumpling, Green Pirate juice, Joyride Truck, Red Hook Lobster Pound, Van Leeuwan Artisan Ice Cream, Halo Berlin, The Cinnamon Snail, Kelvin Natural Slush Co, Hermelinda Mexicana and more!"